• Skip to main content

-While many watchmakers tend to artificially increase the thickness of their timekeepers in order to make their design “more substantial” and “bolder,” Concord has early noticed the emerging trend that goes in the exactly opposite direction: watches just started to get smaller and thinner with every new generation.
+While many watchmakers tend to artificially increase the thickness of their timekeepers in order to make their design “more substantial” and “bolder,” Concord has early noticed the emerging trend that goes in the exact opposite direction: watches just started to get smaller and thinner with every new generation.

 Complying with the new trend, Concord made their new C2 collection even a tad smaller than their older C1 family.

-Compared to the latter, the new Concord C2 offers more elaborated and at the same time also more conformist design.
+Compared to the latter, the new Concord C2 offers a more elaborated and at the same time also more conformist design.

-While the C1 looked absolutely unique with its eight rubber crystal protectors and a huge setting crown that looked like it was salvaged from a destroyed T-800 cyborg, the new addition to the collection of sports watches offers more plain, less daring design.
+While the C1 looked absolutely unique with its eight rubber crystal protectors and a huge setting crown that looked like it was salvaged from a destroyed T-800 cyborg, the new addition to the collection of sports watches offers a more plain, less daring design.

 In fact, the C2 may become a source of constant deja vus for your friends and relatives.